haritha-j/sinhala-song-search/README.md

 - [Jim Grandpre](https://twitter.com/jimtla)

 # [Tutorial Prerequisites](/lessons/Lesson0_Prerequisites.md)
-In this tutorial, you will be building a search engine to search for product attributes using a Flask app and Elasticsearch.
+In this tutorial, you will be building a search engine to search for song attributes using a Flask app and Elasticsearch.

 To participate in this tutorial, you need the following: